-Properties served by the Water Conserv II Water Reuse System Project in Lake County require a conditional use permit (CUP) under the County's Zoning Code.
+Properties served by the Joint Reuse Project in Lake County require a conditional use permit ("CUP") under Lake County's Zoning Code.
 Participating customers must obtain a CUP for those parcels that are included in the agreements.
 All of the participating customers in Lake County have received their CUPs.
 The City and Orange County have agreed to comply with the conditions set forth in the CUPs, including the implementation of a groundwater-monitoring program.
 Groundwater monitoring wells have been installed at alternate application sites that have been approved by FDEP and Lake County.
 Samples are collected quarterly and routinely analyzed for specific parameters.